How to Handle an Aggressive Driver

 In some situations, you may want to pull over entirely.
 If so, take care where you do this.
 A busy parking lot, a police station or other well-lit, public space may work.
 Remember, sometimes a driver may be angry enough to want to pull over and engage with you further.
 Be careful to not put yourself in a vulnerable situation.

-If the situation continues to escalate or you feel the driver is about to cause a wreck, call 9-1-1.
+If the situation continues to escalate or you feel the driver is about to cause a wreck, call 911.
 Do your best to get vehicle information, including the license plate number.
 If there is a passenger in the car, have them do this so you can focus on driving.
+Above all, work to stay calm, taking deep breaths.
+Responding in an emotional, frantic way will only put you and your passengers in greater danger.

-Remember, don’t drive home if you’re being followed.
-Call 911 and get to a police station or somewhere safe.
+On another note, don’t drive home if you’re being followed.
+Call 911 and drive to a crowded, public space or police station.
+Stay in your vehicle and avoid confronting the angry driver.

 Here are a few ways you can keep your emotions in check when behind the wheel: